useElven/website/src/docs/sdk-reference.md

 The hook provides all that is required for triggering transactions. useTransaction can also take a callback function as an argument.

 <div class="docs-box docs-info-box">
-  You should always use transaction hooks when you are sure that you are in a signed-in context
+  You should always use transaction hooks when you are sure that you are in a signed-in context (Check Authenticated component in <a href="https://github.com/xdevguild/nextjs-dapp-template">Next.js Dapp Template</a>).
 </div>

 ```jsx